-When the law that created Roth IRAs was originally enacted there were two eligibility limits placed on them.
-The first affected an individual's ability to contribute to the Roth-contributions are subject to "income limits", meaning that if an individual made over a certain amount in modified Adjusted Gross Income (MAGI), their ability to contribute could be reduced or eliminated.
-The second set of limitations affected conversions from traditional IRAs to a Roth.
+When the law that created Roth IRAs was originally enacted there were two eligibility limitations placed on them.
+The first affected an individual's ability to contribute to a Roth by subjecting the eligibility of contributions to "income limits."
+This means that if an individual made over a certain amount in Modified Adjusted Gross Income (MAGI), his or her ability to contribute could be reduced or eliminated.
+The second limitation affected conversions from traditional IRAs to a Roth.
 There was a \$100,000 MAGI limit on conversions, and individuals who were married but filing separate tax returns were prevented from converting.
 Understandably, these limits prevented many higher-income individuals from taking advantage of the Roth IRA.

-Although the income limitations are still in place for contributions to a Roth IRA, they no longer apply to conversion eligibility.
-New rules that went into effect January 1, 2010, allow virtually everyone to convert their traditional IRAs to a Roth.
+Although the income limitations still affect the ability to contribute new money to a Roth IRA, they no longer apply to conversion eligibility.
+Rules that went into effect January 1, 2010, allow virtually everyone to convert a traditional IRA or qualified retirement plan to a Roth.
 This brochure outlines many of the factors that should be considered before transacting a conversion.
 If you haven't considered converting to a Roth before, now may be the time!